 The Datahub Factory

-The Datahub Factory is a tailor made command line tool which makes it easier to configure and monitor complex ETL (Extract Transform Load) pipelines.
+The Datahub Factory is a tailor-made command line tool which makes it easier to configure and monitor complex ETL (Extract, Transform, Load) pipelines.
 This toolkit is Perl based and leverages Catmandu modules under the hood.

 This command line tool is used to create ETL pipelines between collection registration systems, the Datahub and Arthub Flanders.
 The Datahub Factory is used to automatically transfer and transform collection metadata between these systems.

 Collection metadata is automatically exchanged between the various systems which are operational in the platform.
-Before collection metadata is exchanged, it is transformed to a single unified format: LIDO XML
+Before collection metadata is exchanged, it is transformed to a single unified format: LIDO XML.

-Metadata harvested from a collection registration system, is transformed to LIDO XML by the Datahub Factory.
+Metadata harvested from a collection registration system is transformed to LIDO XML by the Datahub Factory.
 The transformed metadata is then aggregated by The Datahub.
-Records are transformed via scripts which are written in Catmandu's Fix programming language.
+Records are transformed via scripts which are written in Catmandu’s Fix programming language.

 A transformation script was created per institution.
 Each script defines a mapping between record fields provided by the collection registration system and the fields of the LIDO datamodel.
-The scripts also contains logic that determines when values are to be taken over into the LIDO record.
+The scripts also contain logic that determines when values are to be taken over into the LIDO record.